BAIL BONDS : 24/7 CALL ANSWERING + INDEMNITOR INTAKE

 The Leak Is Already Happening.

-Bail agencies do not need more heroics.
+Bail agencies do not need more last-minute effort.
 They need a front door that protects premiums, screens the paper, and keeps after-hours demand from drifting to whoever answered first.

 The 5 Silent Signals